Home

 Defense Secretary Pete Hegseth speaks during a cabinet meeting at the White House, Thursday, Jan.
 29, 2026, in Washington.
 (AP Photo/Evan Vucci)

-Anthropic and the Pentagon are in an ongoing dispute over what Reuters describes as "usage restrictions for military purposes" — limits the AI company says are necessary.
+Over the last several weeks, Anthropic and the Pentagon have been engaged in a dispute over what Reuters describes as "usage restrictions for military purposes" — limits the AI company says are necessary.
 The company is concerned about the use of its technologies for applications such as autonomous weapons and mass surveillance.

-Now, US Defense Secretary Pete Hegseth has given Anthropic cofounder and CEO Dario Amodei a deadline: relent by 5:01 p.m. on Friday, February 27, and allow unrestricted use of the company's AI models “for all legal purposes.”
+On February 24, US Defense Secretary Pete Hegseth gave Anthropic cofounder and CEO Dario Amodei a deadline: relent by 5:01 p.m. on Friday, February 27, and allow unrestricted use of the company's AI models “for all legal purposes.”

 Authors